5 Reasons you should invest in real estate

 REITs invest in commercial real estate, which typically sees a more consistent market performance relative to private residential investment.
 More importantly, 90% of the taxable income generated is required to be distributed to shareholders, providing consistent dividends relative to market performance.

 The long leases and consistent interests paid by commercial property leasees mean that REITs generally provide a consistent return relative to other asset classes.

-Although there are many nuances to investing in real estates, such as deciding between what type of property to purchase, where to purchase the property and how long to hold onto this property, real estate investments have a proven track record for consistent gains relative to other investment classes.
+Although there are many nuances to investing in real estate, such as deciding between what type of property to purchase, where to purchase the property, and how long to hold onto this property, real estate investments have a proven track record for consistent gains relative to other investment classes.

 For those with sufficient capital and who are willing to make the initial investment in a property, real estate investing can prove to be a worthwhile investment for many years to come.